-Digital transformation: despite the potential risk in its adoption, retreating is simply not an option in today's modern business market.
+Digital transformation: despite the potential risk in its adoption, backing out is simply not an option in today's modern business market.

-As companies embrace digital innovation, in addition, they include automating their operations, the potential for a cyber attack increases.
+As companies embrace digital innovation, and moreover, include automation of their operations, the potential for a cyber attack increases.

-First of all, leaders who want to stay competitive need to understand and implement a variety of new concepts when embracing digital innovation
+First and foremost, leaders who want to remain competitive need to understand and implement a variety of new concepts when embracing digital innovation

-This applies from the development of web applications, as well as the use of digital tools to obtain and retain customers.
+This applies from the development of web applications, to the use of digital tools to get and keep customers.

-As companies embrace digital innovation, as well as automating their operations, the potential for a cyber attack increases.
+As companies embrace digital innovation as well as automation of their operations, the potential for a cyber attack increases.

-Furthermore, keeping the expanding workspace safe means that there are many decisions to be made when working towards digital maturity.
+In addition, keeping the growing workspace safe means that there are many decisions to be made when working toward digital maturity.

-This has undoubtedly left organizations vulnerable when they are struggling with all the problems that inevitably arise when making changes to their digital environment.
+No doubt this has left organizations vulnerable when they are struggling with all the problems that inevitably arise when making changes to their digital environment.

-This is especially dangerous, since when security is left in the background, as a result, networks are left open to new threat vectors.
+This is especially dangerous, since when security is left in the background, it consequently leaves networks open to new threat vectors.

-As a result, it can still lead to the introduction of malware on the network, stolen data and systems compromised with damage to the digital reputation.
+As a result, it can still lead to the introduction of malware into the network, stolen data, and compromised systems with damage to digital reputation.

 First, cloud providers protect only the underlying architecture of a cloud environment, not the data itself.
 An organization's responsibility lies in protecting the data and applications that are moved to the cloud, along with any virtual infrastructure they build there.

-To further protect these network environments, it is recommended that security teams should also introduce two-factor authentication.
-To implement dynamic segmentation of the network to limit who sees what, and to carefully monitor devices.
+To further secure these network environments, it is recommended that security teams should also introduce two-factor authentication.
+Implement dynamic network segmentation to limit who sees what, as well as carefully monitoring the devices.

-Tough sanctions await those who violate the rigid data protection regulations of the EU (GDPR).
+Harsh sanctions await those who violate the strict data protection regulations (GDPR).

-With the new privacy laws, it can be easy to slip up.
-Organizations should look for security tools that offer guidance on remaining compatibility in the midst of digital transformation.
+With new privacy laws, it can be easy to slip up.
+Organizations should look for security tools that offer guidance on remaining compliant in the midst of digital transformation.

 Let's not forget to include container-based solutions designed for agile development strategies and DevOps teams.